-It is important to us that our Students have the opportunity to experience a world that is bigger than themselves.
-Students have opportunities to go on various mission trips from local missions to Tahlee Ministries and Karuah Public School as well as our annual overseas mission trip to the Raki Raki region of Fiji.
+It is important to us that our students have the opportunity to experience a world that is bigger than themselves.
+Hunter Christian School secondary students have opportunities to go on various mission trips from local missions, to Tahlee Ministries and Karuah Public School, as well as our annual overseas mission trip to the Raki Raki region of Fiji.

 The Fiji mission team comprises both staff and students from Hunter Christian School

 and all team members are involved in serving the local community in

 such practical ways as cleaning and painting buildings, grounds

 maintenance, teaching classes and running sports programs.
 Our missions support our holistic approach to grow hearts, minds, and hands.